 - You only need to pluck enough hair to open up your dog's ear canal; no need to over-pluck!

-- After plucking, it's a good idea to clean your dog's ears to flush out any powder residue.
+- After plucking, it's a good idea to clean your dog's ears.

 This video by Love of Grooming does an excellent job showing how to pluck a dog's ear hair, how to use clippers to trim around a dog's ear canal, as well as showing examples of ears that don't need to be plucked: